CornellAutonomousBikeTeam/Navigation/README.md

 * [simulator_node.py](#simulator_node)
 * [vis_node.py](#vis_node)

-All files with _node are used for ROS communication.
+All files with "_node" are used for ROS communication.

 ### <a name="bikeSim"></a> bikeSim.py
 Module that simulates the bikes dynamics.